mantidproject/mantidimaging/docs/installation.rst

 3. Make sure :code:`conda` is available on your PATH
 4. Create a mantidimaging conda environment:

-  - :code:`conda env create -f https://raw.githubusercontent.com/mantidproject/mantidimaging/release-2.1.0/environment.yml`
+  - :code:`conda env create -f https://raw.githubusercontent.com/mantidproject/mantidimaging/stable/environment.yml`

+(Specific versions can be installed by using the release url, e.g. `https://raw.githubusercontent.com/mantidproject/mantidimaging/release-2.2.0/environment.yml`)

 5. This creates an environment called :code:`mantidimaging` that you can activate via :code:`conda activate mantidimaging`
 6. [Optional] If you wish to run `mantidimaging-ipython`, you will need to have `ipython` installed.
 This can be done